-Degrees conferred between July 1, 2008 and June 30, 2009
+Degrees conferred between July 1, 2009 and June 30, 2010

 For each of the following discipline areas, provide the percentage of diplomas/certificates, associate, and bachelor's degrees awarded.
 To determine the percentage, use majors, not headcount (e.g., students with one degree but a double major will be represented twice).
-Calculate the percentage from your institution's IPEDS Completions by using the sum of 1^{st} and 2^{nd} majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2^{nd} major as the denominator.
-If you prefer, you can compute the percentages using 1^{st} majors only.
+Calculate the percentage from your institution's IPEDS Completions by using the sum of 1st and 2nd majors for each CIP code as the numerator and the sum of the Grand Total by 1st Majors and the Grand Total by 2nd major as the denominator.
+If you prefer, you can compute the percentages using 1st majors only.

 Category Diploma/ Certificates Associate Bachelor's % Bachelor's # CIP 2000 Categories to Include

 Agriculture 1

 Natural resources/environmental 3

 science

 Architecture 4

-Area and ethnic studies 0% 1 5
+Area and ethnic studies 0 0 5

-Communications/journalism 7% 210 9
+Communication/journalism 7 226 9

 Communication technologies 10

-Computer and information
+Computer and information 3 107 11

-sciences 4% 112 11
+sciences

 Personal and culinary services 12

-Education 17% 518 13
+Education 20 614 13

 Engineering 14

 Engineering technologies 15

-Foreign languages and literature 1% 43 16
+Foreign languages and literature 1 32 16

 Family and consumer sciences 19

 Law/legal studies 22

-English 3% 78 23
+English 3 81 23

-Liberal arts/general studies 24
+Liberal arts/general studies - - 24

 Library science 25

-Biological/life sciences 5% 163 26
+Biological/life sciences 5 149 26

-Mathematics 1% 23 27
+Mathematics and statistics 1 36 27

-Military science and technologies 29
+Military science and military technologies 28 and 29

-Interdisciplinary studies 0% 13 30
+Interdisciplinary studies 0 23 30

-Parks and recreation 4% 121 31
+Parks and recreation 4 128 31

 Philosophy and religious studies 38

 Theology and religious vocations 39

-Physical sciences 1% 31 40
+Physical sciences 1 37 40

 Science technologies 41

-Psychology 6% 179 42
+Psychology 6 175 42

+Homeland Security, law 3 86 43

+enforcement, firefighting, and

-Security and protective services 3% 103 43
+protective services

-Public administration and social
+Public administration and social 2 62 44

-services 2% 61 44
+services

-Social sciences 7% 208 45
+Social sciences 6 193 45

 Construction trades 46

 Mechanic and repair technologies 47

 Precision production 48

-Transportation and materials
+Transportation and materials moving 49

-moving 49

-Visual and performing arts 3% 73 50
+Visual and performing arts 3 87 50

-Health professions and related
+Health professions and related 7 211 51

-sciences 7% 208 51
+sciences

-Business/marketing 27% 824 52
+Business/marketing 26 823 52

-History 2% 52 54
+History 2 52 54

+Other

-Other TOTAL 100% 100% 100% 3,021
+TOTAL 100% 100% 100% 3,122